Aylur/astal/README.md

    Not connecting those signals, is equivalent to calling `pam.supply_secret(NULL)` immediately after the signal is emitted.
 4. start authentication process using `Pam.start_authentication()`.
 This function will return whether the authentication was started or not.
 5. it is possible to reuse the same Pam object for multiple sequential authentication attempts.
 Just call `pam.start_authentication()` again after the `success` or `fail` signal was emitted.

-## License

-This project is licensed under the GPL-3 License - see the LICENSE file for details.